Nobita270/Game-Unlocker/README.md

 # Game-Unlocker
+## About this fork

+- I want to customize myself so that's why xD

 ## Unlock higher FPS in games
 Spoof your device as different model for specific games to unlock higher FPS